spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_spec.rst

 spectroscopic observations.

-Specifically, this routine performs the following operations (modified from the :ref:`outlier-detection-image`):
+Specifically, this routine performs the following operations (modified from the :ref:`Default Outlier Detection Algorithm <outlier-detection-imaging>` ):

 * Extract parameter settings from input model and merge them with any user-provided values

-  - the same set of parameters available to :ref:`outlier-detection-imaging` also applies to this code
+  - the same set of parameters available to :ref:`Default Outlier Detection Algorithm <outlier-detection-imaging>` also applies to this code

 * Convert input data, as needed, to make sure it is in a format that can be processed

-  - A ModelContainer serves as the basic format for all processing performed by this step, as each entry will be treated as an element of a stack of images to be processed to identify bad-pixels/cosmic-rays and other artifacts.
+  - A :py:class:`~jwst.datamodels.ModelContainer` serves as the basic format for all processing performed by this step, as each entry will be treated as an element of a stack of images to be processed to identify bad-pixels/cosmic-rays and other artifacts.
-  - If the input data is a CubeModel, convert it into a ModelContainer.
+  - If the input data is a :py:class:`~jwst.datamodels.CubeModel`, convert it into a :py:class:`~jwst.datamodels.ModelContainer`.
     This allows each plane of the cube to be treated as a separate 2D image for resampling (if done at all) and for combining into a median image.